respectevery01/origin/docs/en/about.md

 Life is a wilderness, not a shackle

-I've been conceptualising this story for two years now.
-I started it when I first entered college.
+~~I've been conceptualising this story for two years now.
+I started it when I first entered college.~~

-Actually, the original protagonist wasn't Claude, but someone else.
+~~Actually, the original protagonist wasn't Claude, but someone else.~~

+(I'm a sucker for perfection, and even though I've been working on this story for a long time, I still don't think I'll be able to finish it.
+I'll take my time to finish it.)

+Actually simply I'm lazy and don't want to update.

 It has the imprint of my life in it, and the last time I wrote a novel properly was years ago.